Guilty Gear Strive: Reception

 Guilty Gear Strive received "generally favorable" reviews, according to review aggregator Metacritic.
+OpenCritic determined that 95% of critics recommend the game.
 IGN said "Guilty Gear Strive is a milestone 2D fighting game that raises the bar for anime-like fighters in terms of its visuals, online netcode, and sheer creativity found in all aspects of its design."
 GameSpot said "If you're up for a challenge, or just want a cool, sharp-looking fighting game to mess around with, Strive knows all the right moves."

+Guilty Gear Strive won awards for Best Fighting Game at The Game Awards 2021 and Fighting Game of the Year at the 25th Annual D.I.C.E.
+Awards.

 Sales

 The PlayStation 4 version of Guilty Gear: Strive sold 11,722 physical copies during its first week of release in Japan, making it the eighth bestselling retail game of the week in the country.
 During the same week, the PlayStation 5 version was the twenty-second bestselling retail game in Japan, with 3,547 physical copies being sold.

 The game entered the UK physical charts at number 26.
 On Steam, the number of concurrent players reached a peak of 30,939, surpassing both Street Fighter V and Tekken 7.

 The game sold 500,000 copies as of July 2021 and has sold one million copies as of August 2022, becoming the best-selling title of the franchise.
+As of July 2024, it has sold more than 3 million copies.

+Anime adaptation

+A sequel-based anime television series adaptation titled Guilty Gear Strive: Dual Rulers was announced on June 14, 2024.
+The series is produced by Sanzigen and directed by Shigeru Morikawa, with Seiji Mizushima serving as associate producer, Norimitsu Kaihō overseeing and writing series scripts, and Ryo Takahashi composing the music.
+It takes place after the game's two storylines.
+The series aired from April 5 to May 24, 2025, on Tokyo MX and other networks.
+The opening theme song is "AXCLUSION", performed by rock band ulma sound junction and the ending theme is "Arika" by Nowlu.
+Crunchyroll licensed the series.